rehanvipin/Precisely-public/oblivioustransfer1n/README.md

 python3 client.py
 ```
 In that order!
-After the programs have finished, you can verify the result with the server script's prompt
+The server's script prompts for the correct index to verify the results.